 There are possible risks of adverse side effects with every procedure.
 With Kybella, there are risks of facial muscle weakness or nerve injury.
-Common side effects include soreness, bruising, swelling, and redness for the injection sites.
-There is also the possibility for hardening or numbness for the treated site.
-Some also report difficulty swallowing following the procedure.
-Kybella treatments have only been approved for injection on the chin area.
-Application of this service to other areas of the body will endanger the patient.
-Choosing the best plastic surgeon available is crucial because an inexperienced therapist will cause more harm.
+Common side effects include soreness; bruising; swelling; and redness at the injection sites.
+There is also the possibility of hardening or numbness of the tissue within the treatment area.
+Some patients report difficulty swallowing after the procedure, but this usually dissipates within a short period.

 INDICATION KYBELLA® (deoxycholic acid) injection is indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.

 The safe and effective use of KYBELLA® for the treatment of subcutaneous fat outside the submental region has not been established and is not recommended.